 Dirt and other heavy solids, too, will clog laundry sinks' traps and drainage lines.
 Use removable filters at the upper drain level to catch these materials and prevent them from entering larger drainage lines.

-Ultimately, consider how you're going to use the sink: Will it just be for laundry purposes, or will you use it to bathe pets, too?
-Make sure whatever options you consider will serve your purposes.
+Ultimately, consider how you're going to use the sink.
+Will it just be for laundry purposes, or will you use it to bathe pets, too?
+Make sure whatever options you consider will serve your needs for size, orientation (do you want a small, deep sink, or a broad and shallow one?), durability, and more.